The long overdue abolition of the marriage penalty

 It is obvious that the last word has not yet been spoken in the matter of the "marriage penalty".
 A change in the tax treatment of married couples compared to cohabiting couples will come in the future.
 Be it with a new vote and its approval or by means of an independent amendment to the law by parliament.
 In all scenarios, however, we can only hope for a balanced solution that is fair for both married and cohabiting couples.
 Either way, however, it is clear that a referendum can never be repeated one-to-one.
 In view of the approved appeal, it remains to be seen how parliament will continue to debate the proposal and whether a counter-proposal will be sent to the ballot box.
 If parliament nevertheless decides in favour of an identical vote on the bill, the people would again be confronted with the three-layer initiative (taxes, Social Security and the concept of marriage).
 It would then become clear whether the people rejected the 2016 proposal with a view to the tax aspects or primarily, like the parliament, because of the controversial and narrow definition of marriage, which can be equated with a questionable exclusion of same-sex couples from marriage.

-The Federal Supreme Court's decision of 10 April 2019, on the other hand, is to be welcomed and is correct from a legal perspective.
-In a delicate matter, it has given priority to the unhindered democratic formation of will over the usual restraint justified by the separation of powers.
+However, the Federal Supreme Court's decision of April 10, 2019 is to be welcomed and is correct from a legal perspective.
+In a sensitive matter, it has given priority to unhindered democratic decision-making over the usual restraint based on the separation of powers.